kevinguebert/kevinguebert.github.io/src/pages/2018/04/2018-04-10-or-are-you-a-rebel.md

 path: "/2018/04/10/or-are-you-a-rebel"
 date: "2018-04-10T21:44:00.000Z"
 tags: ["The Four Tendencies","Books"]
-excerpt: "> "For Rebels, the ability to choose is so important that sometimes they make a choice--even when it's against their own self-interest or it's not what they prefer--just to reassure themselves that..."
+excerpt: "> 'For Rebels, the ability to choose is so important that sometimes they make a choice--even when it's against their own self-interest or it's not what they prefer--just to reassure themselves that..."
 ---

 > "For Rebels, the ability to choose is so important that sometimes they make a choice--even when it's against their own self-interest or it's not what they prefer--just to reassure themselves that they *can* make that choice.
 (156)